by Italian Karsus

 Sanishiver makes a reference to the October 22 answer on Loremaster dot org in the REALMS-L mailing list, in a mail from December 10, 2010, regarding a character he has designed: Forthin Andramar.
 However, it holds no copy or paraphrase, just the way he used it in making his own homebrew War Wizards; all we know is that this is when the Bel's Blade is mentioned.
 It was October 22, 2009.

 Another answer was brought up, however, briefly, on October 27, 2009 by sfdragon.
 In context, it appeared to be recent.
 I assume sfdragon was Steelfiredragon in Loremaster: if so, his join date is the 19th of September, and cannot have asked before that time.
+The thread is copied here.

 hey dookie, The Most Esteamed Ed Greenwood has replied that the Thunderblessing is heavily NDA'd

 Another NDA was discussed by sfdragon, later on October 27 2009.
 The Volo NDA was not in Candlekeep, so it is assumed to have been brought up in Loremaster.
 However, it may have been from an earlier questioner, too.
+A copy of the thread is providedhere.

 not as interesting tht RAvencloak is also NDA